Naturality and mapping class groups in Heegaard Floer homology: Introduction

 \subsection{Acknowledgements}

-We are extremely grateful to Peter Ozsv\'ath for numerous helpful conversations, and for proving that Heegaard Floer homology is invariant under simple handleswaps (Proposition~\ref{prop:HFtrivialHandleswap}).
-We would also like to thank Valentin Afraimovich, Ryan Budney, Boris Hasselblatt, Matthew Hedden, Michael Hutchings, Martin Hyland, Jesse Johnson, Robert Lipshitz, Saul Schleimer, and Zolt\'an Szab\'o for their guidance and suggestions.
+We are extremely grateful to Peter Ozsv\'ath for numerous helpful conversations.
+We would also like to thank Valentin Afraimovich, Ryan Budney, Boris Hasselblatt, Matthew Hedden, Michael Hutchings, Martin Hyland, Jesse Johnson, Robert Lipshitz, Saul Schleimer, Zolt\'an Szab\'o, and the referee for their guidance and suggestions.

-This project would not have been possible without the hospitality of the Tambara Institute of Mathematical Sciences and the Mathematical Sciences Research Institute.
+This project would not have been possible without the hospitality of the Tambara Institute of Mathematical Sciences, the Mathematical Sciences Research Institute, and the Isaac Newton Institute.
 Most of the work was carried out while the first author was at the University of Cambridge and the second author was at Barnard College, Columbia University.